Fragtality/PilotsDeck/README.md

 Now we're getting to the "Fun" part! :flushed:<br/>
 The Actions behave like any other Actions on the StreamDeck.
 All the Action's Settings are stored in the StreamDeck Profiles (and therefore are also saved when you Backup/Export Profiles).
 They can be moved arround, swapped, copy-pasted and put in Folders.
 In case of the "Simple Button" it can be put in Multi-Actions like any other Action.
 Only replacing one Type with another could lead to unexpected Results and is "not recommended".<br/>
 All Configuration is done via the Property Inspector.
 Some Input-Fields combine multiple Fiels/Inputs in one string, so let's start with the common Syntax:<br/>
-### Common Syntax & Fields & Behavior
+### Common Syntax, Fields and Behavior
 Plain Numeric Values are separated by "**;**".
 E.g. an Size or Range Definition like "0; 10".
 All numeric Input-Fields support Float-Values and support both Decimal-Characters ("**,**" or "**.**") regardless of System Setting.
 The Output is forced to have a Decimal-Point regardless of System Setting (I'm not aware of any "localized" Cockpits :laughing:), but you can change that in the [Plugin Settings](README.md#plugin-settings).<br/>
 Addresses, Format and Profiles are separated by "**:**".<br/>
 Address Fields and some other Fields are using Syntax Checking on the Input.
 So if an Exclamation Mark is shown in the Input Field, it is likely wrong (or just missing).
 The Property Inspector matches not all Cases and in any Case the Input will be saved.
 The "real" Syntax Checking is done when a Button is pressed and then will only allow valid Syntax.
 Mind the Difference between "Syntax" and "Semantics": The Plugin can check if the Input is correct to specifiy e.g. a Macro via FSUIPC, but it can't check if that Macrofile or Macro exists :wink:<br/>
-If a Button Press could not be executed for whatever Reason (P3D closed, not ready, Syntax incorecct, Action not configured ...), the Plugin will show the StreamDeck Alert-Symbol (yellow Triangle with an Exclamation Mark).<br/>
+If a Button Press could not be executed for whatever Reason (Sim closed, not ready, Syntax incorecct, Action not configured ...), the Plugin will show the StreamDeck Alert-Symbol (yellow Triangle with an Exclamation Mark).<br/>
-If the Plugin is waiting for FSUIPC to connect, P3D to become ready (again) or while loading, all Actions will show a "..."
+If the Plugin is waiting for FSUIPC to connect, Sim to become ready (again) or while loading, all Actions will show a "..."
 Background.<br/>
 #### Address Fields (Action Types)
 * **Offset**
   \[ (0x)Hex-Address:Size(:Type:Signedness|BitNum) ] (Read / Command)